 How to Compost at Red Wiggler

 Access to our compost program is included in the CSA membership fee.
-All CSA members are encouraged to take advantage of our compost program.
+All CSA members are encouraged to take advantage of our recently expanded compost program.
 It's an easy process, and one of the simplest things you can do to reduce your impact on the environment.
-Instead of heading to a landfill or incinerator, your food waste decomposes at the farm—reducing methane and creating rich fertilizer.
+Instead of heading to a landfill or incinerator, your food waste is composted by local sustainability partners, Compost Crew—reducing methane and creating rich fertilizer.

 We try our best to make composting as simple as possible.
 Here’s the deal: